Nanobot234/HotProspects/README.md

 The app follows the Model View ViewModel (MVVM) architectural pattern.
 Here are the major components

-Model: In this app, Prospect is the model which defines basic information of a prosepect that a user adds.
+**Model**: In this app, Prospect is the model which defines basic information of a prosepect that a user adds.
 THis includes a prospects name, contact information, the date the user met the prospect and more.
 The model is located in Prospect.swift

-View: The primary view of this application is located in the file ProspectsView.swift.
+**View**: The primary view of this application is located in the file ProspectsView.swift.
 This file defines a list which displays the time, date, and location that the user meets all their prospects.
+Another major view is located in MeView.swift.
+In this view the user can update their contact information and personal details

-View Model: The view model defines an array of prospects that the user has saved their information.
+**View Model**: The view model defines an array of prospects that the user has saved their information.
 The view model handles insertions, deletions, and storage of the array.
-The view model is located in the file
+The view model is located in the file called ProspectViewModel.swift.
+There is also another view model that manages the current event the user attends and shares this data between views.
+This is located in the file ProspectEventViewModel.swift.

 ## Features